xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 The last step is to actually mint the NFT.
 Let's break down our mint function:

+The first thing to notice is that the `mint` function itself requires the creator of the collection to sign the transaction and a receiver address to send the minted NFT to.

 ```rust
 public entry fun mint(
     creator: &signer,